 She has two daughters, Olivia and Violet, and when not travelling to contests and training, she works as a part-time assessor, as well as a personal trainer and nutritionist.
 She originally began training in 2013 to get into shape for her sister’s wedding.
 She joined CrossFit classes, but soon realised she had a talent for lifting weights and moved into strongwoman soon after.

-Andrea’s favourite events are log lift and deadlift; she is in the Guinness Book of World Records for the log lift after she set a world record of 135kg/297lb in 2020.
+Andrea’s favourite events are log lift and deadlift; she is the world record holder for the log lift after she set a world record of 140kg/308lb in 2022.
 She has also set world records for both the Elephant Bar and Hummer deadlift as well as the regular strongwoman deadlift.

-Having begun her lifting career in CrossFit, Andrea’s coach at the time was so impressed with her lifting ability in workouts such as Grace, that he advised her to enter Britain’s Strongest Woman.
+Having begun her lifting career in CrossFit, Andrea’s coach at the time was so impressed with her lifting ability that he advised her to enter Britain’s Strongest Woman.
 After a victory or two in some local contests, she entered the 2015 Britain’s Strongest Woman, and though she concedes she was not properly prepared for certain events, such as truck pull, she made the podium, placing third.

-Motivated by her early success, Thompson upped her training load to four or five sessions per week and was able to win the British title in 2016, taking four titles in all, to date.
+Motivated by her early success, Thompson was able to win the British title in 2016, taking four titles in all, to date.
 In 2016 she made her World’s Strongest Woman debut and finished a highly creditable 8th.
-The following year she imprived to 4th and then in 2017, in Raleigh, North Carolina, she defeated her greatest rival, Britain’s Donna Moore, to win the title by a single point.
+The following year she improved to 4th and then in 2018, in Raleigh, North Carolina, she defeated Donna Moore to win the title by a single point.
 She would return the following year to place 3rd.